libdns/infomaniak/README.md

 The repository contains configurations for a Visual Studio Code dev container.
 Please install the Visual Studio Code extension `ms-vscode-remote.remote-containers` to make use of it.

 ### Testing With Caddy
 If you use the provided Dev Container, you can easily test your changes directly with caddy.
-Start by replacing the three placeholders for email, API token and domain in the `.devcontainer/.caddyfile` (make sure to never commit these changes).
+Start by replacing the three placeholders for email, API token and domain in `.devcontainer/.caddyfile` (make sure to never commit these changes).
 You can then use the commands below directly in your Dev Container.

 After each change, you have to rebuild caddy with the following command - make sure to enter a valid version of caddy:
 `xcaddy build <caddy_version> --with dns.providers.infomaniak=/workspaces/caddy-dns-infomaniak --replace github.com/libdns/infomaniak=/workspaces/libdns-infomaniak --output /workspaces/caddy/caddy`